var-22/Vaani/README.md

 and reduced quality of healthcare.

 To overcome this challenge, an AI-powered real-time voice translation system is proposed.
-The system acts as a virtual medical interpreter that translates doctor-patient conversations instantly between different languages while maintaining medical accuracy.
+The system acts as a virtual medical interpreter that translates doctor-patient conversations instantly between different languages while preserving the meaning of medical communication.
 It helps doctors and patients communicate effectively, improves healthcare accessibility, and enables better medical support regardless of language differences.